Southwest Ranches, Florida: History

 On July 3, 1999, the Southwest Ranches Homeowners Association sponsored a parade and picnic to declare the area's independence.
 Speakers at the event included then-Senator Howard Forman, Representative Debbie Wasserman Schultz, County Commissioner Lori Parrish, Sheriff Ken Jenne, and Weston Mayor Harry Rosen.
 The bill passed in 1997 authorized the vote in 2000 to determine if residents wanted to form their own city.
 If the vote was for a new city, a charter was to be drawn up and an election forming the city held in 2001.
 Leaders realized, however, that if a charter could be drawn up sooner, it could be approved in 2000 and the city formed a year earlier, which would be financially beneficial to the residents.

 A charter committee was formed to draw up a charter.
 The committee met almost weekly during July and August 1999, and formulated a new charter, using the Weston charter as a template.
 A contest was held to name the town, with 122 different names submitted.
-A vote was held on October 12, 1999 to select one of the top five names, which Southwest Ranches won.
+A vote was held on October 12, 1999, to select one of the top five names, which Southwest Ranches won.
 Southwest Ranches Homeowners Association members voted to move forward and request a local bill to allow incorporation in 2000 instead of 2001, which was approved.
 On March 14, 2000, residents voted overwhelmingly to form a new town rather than be annexed.

 The most contentious issue during charter committee meetings was whether or not to have districts.
 The majority of members felt that council members should be elected at large, meaning that any qualified candidate could run for a seat, no matter where that individual lived, but some felt that candidates should only be able to run if they lived in one of four districts.
 When the election to approve the charter was held on June 6, 2000, the issue was put to a vote, and the majority of voters selected districts.
 Council members were elected on July 25, 2000, and the town was officially established.

 The area is primarily residential, with most lots consisting of 1 acre or more.
 Some are small farms and equestrian ranches.
 The town has laws that keep homes from being built on lots less than an acre.
 To conserve the town's rural lifestyle, the laws also generally prevent streetlights and sidewalks from being constructed.

 Demographics

 2020 census

-As of the 2020 United States census, there were 7,607 people, 2,235 households, and 1,861 families residing in the town.
+As of the 2020 United States census, there were 7,607 people, 2,024 households, and 1,730 families residing in the town.

 2010 census

-As of 2010, 2,389 households were available, with 6.2% vacant.
-As of 2000, before annexation to Southwest Ranches, the Country Estates neighborhood had speakers of English as a first language accounted for 78.46% of all residents, while Spanish as a mother tongue made up 21.53% of the population.
+As of the 2010 United States census, there were 7,345 people, 2,210 households, and 1,844 families residing in the town.